UN Convention on the Rights of the Child

 - Detention of asylum seeking children

-Find out more about what the UN Committee concluded after examining the UK Government's performance
+Find out more about what the UN Committee concluded after examining the UK Government's performance in 2008 - link to COs from 2008.

 In line with the Commission’s role in facilitating the participation of civil society in monitoring the implementation of UN treaties, we commissioned the Children’s Rights Alliance (England) to coordinate a response to the call for views on behalf of the Children’s sector in England.
 Read the response